 Instructions

-- Preheat the oven to 350 degrees F. Place the oven rack to the middle position.
+- Preheat the oven to 350º F. Place the oven rack to the middle position.
+If you want a dome top on the muffins, preheat the oven to 425º F.

 - Use a grater to shred your zucchini.
-Make sure to pat it dry with paper towels or follow one of the tips above so it isn't too wet.
+Make sure to pat it dry with paper towels.
+Too much moisture = soggy muffins

-- Pour the wet ingredients into the dry ingredients and mix gently until the batter is just mixed.
-Over mixing can take out the fluffiness of these muffins.
+- Pour the wet ingredients into the dry ingredients and add any optional mix-ins.
+Mix gently until the batter is just mixed.
+Over-mixing can reduce the fluffiness of these muffins.

-- Drop paper muffin liners into a muffin tin and fill ¾ the way with the zucchini batter.
+- Drop paper muffin liners into a muffin tin and fill 3/4 the way with the zucchini batter.
+Optional, sprinkle the tops of the muffins with shredded coconut.

 Notes

-- I tested this recipe with King Arthur Measure for Measure and Bob's Red Mill 1:1 blends.
-Other blends should work, but you may need to adjust the moisture level.
+- I tested this recipe with King Arthur Measure for Measure and Bob’s Red Mill 1:1 blends.
+Other blends will work, but you may need to adjust the moisture level.

 - Yes, you can easily make these gluten free zucchini muffins nut-free.
-Omit the almond flour and add ½ cup additional gluten free flour blend.
+Omit the almond flour and add 1/2 cup of additional gluten-free flour blend.

 - If you want your zucchini muffins to be light, fluffy, and not dense, the secret is to mix the wet and dry ingredients until they are barely mixed.
 Overmixing muffin batter leads to heavy, dense muffins.

-- Store the muffins in an airtight container for up to 3 days in the refrigerator, or freeze in a freezer-safe bag.
+- Store the muffins in an airtight container for up to 3 days in the refrigerator, or freeze cooled muffins in a freezer-safe bag.

 SPECIAL NOTE